biocore/q2-qemistree/README.md

 ```

 **Note:**
 1. The input to `--i-ms2-matches` can be obtained using [Feature-based molecular networking or FBMN](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) workflow supported in the web-based mass-spectrometry data analysis platform, [GNPS](https://gnps.ucsd.edu/).
-To use MS2 matches in Qemistree, please download the results of FBMN workflow and import the tsv file in the folder `DB_result` as a QIIME2 artifact of type `FeatureData[Molecules]` as follows:
+To use MS2 matches in Qemistree, please download the results of FBMN workflow and import the tsv file in the folder `clusterinfo_summary` as a QIIME2 artifact of type `FeatureData[Molecules]` as follows:

 ```bash
 qiime tools import \